mabatko/Gaming-in-AWS/README.md

 ```
 #@reboot root fio --filename=/dev/nvme0n1 --rw=read --bs=128k --iodepth=32 --ioengine=libaio --direct=1 --name=volume-initialize >> /var/log/fio.log
 ```
-You will suffer decreased performance for a few minutes after boot, but at least in my case games start DRASTICALLY faster.
+You will suffer decreased performance after boot, but at least in my case games start DRASTICALLY faster.
+Unfortunately, read speed varies.
+Slowest I saw was 34.5MB/s.

 To give you a perspective of how long it takes, 30GB gp3 EBS with default settings was initialized in 7 minutes (average read speed 77 MB/s).
 Subsequent executions of the command finish almost twice as fast (average read speed 126 MB/s)

 ## Tips and optional steps